The set of solutions of random XORSAT formulae: Proof of Theorem 2

-For $A\subseteq F$, $B\subseteq V$, we denote by $\bH_{A,B}$ the submatrix of $\bH$ consisting of rows with index $a\in A$ and columns $i\in B$.
-The following structural lemma is immediate, and we omit its proof. \begin{lemma} Let $G$ be any factor graph (not necessarily in $\G(n,k,m)$) with no $2$-core.
-With the order of factors and variable nodes defined through synchronous peeling, the matrix $\bH$ is partitioned in $\TC\times \TC$ blocks $\{\bH_{F_s,V_t}\}_{1\le s\le \TC, 1\le t\le \TC}$ with the following structure: \begin{enumerate} \item For any $s> t$, $\bH_{F_s,V_t} =0$. \item The diagonal blocks $\bH_{F_s,V_s}$, have a \emph{staircase} structure, namely for each such block the columns can be partitioned into consecutive groups $(\cC_l)_{l=0}^\ell$, for $\ell = |F_s|$, such that columns in $\cC_0$ are equal to $0$, columns in $\cC_1$ have only the first entry equal to $1$, columns in $\cC_2$ have only the second entry equal to $1$, etc. See below for an example. \end{enumerate} \end{lemma} An example of a staircase matrix.
+\begin{lemma} Let $G$ be any factor graph [not necessarily in $\G(n,k,m)$] with no $2$-core.
+With the order of factors and variable nodes defined through synchronous peeling, the matrix $\bH $ is partitioned in $\TC\times\TC$ blocks $\{\bH_{F_s,V_t}\}_{1\le s\le \TC, 1\le t\le\TC}$ with the following structure: \begin{longlist}[1.] \item[1.]
+For any $s> t$, $\bH_{F_s,V_t} =0$. \item[2.]
+The diagonal blocks $\bH_{F_s,V_s}$, have a \emph{staircase} structure, namely for each such block the columns can be partitioned into consecutive groups $(\cC_l)_{l=0}^\ell$, for $\ell= |F_s|$, such that columns in $\cC_0$ are equal to $0$, columns in $\cC_1$ have only the first entry equal to $1$, columns in $\cC_2$ have only the second entry equal to $1$, etc. See below for an example. \end{longlist} \end{lemma}